-Do you ever find yourself wishing that you had flowers to give to a friend or to decorate your table?
+Do you ever wish you had flowers to give to a friend or to decorate your table?

 Now before you say that you don’t have any flowers suitable for a bouquet, think again.

-Here are several bouquets from my garden and a few from the family farm….
+Here are several bouquets from my garden and a few that my mother put together from her own garden….

 Isn’t this a lovely arrangement?